-- Exams: There will be four 1-hour tests worth 100 points each.
-Below are the tentative test dates: - Test 1: Thursday, September 22 - Test 2: Thursday, October 13 - Test 3: Thursday, October 27 - Test 4: Thursday, November 17 - Final Exam: There will be one comprehensive final exam worth 100 points. - Final Exam: Monday, December 12, 3:50-5:50 p.m. - Homework: This is an important part of the course.
+- Exams: There will be three 1-hour tests worth 100 points each.
+Below are the tentative test dates: - Test 1: Tuesday, September 24 - Test 2: Tuesday, October 22 - Test 3: Tuesday, November 19 - Final Exam: There will be one comprehensive final exam worth 100 points. - Final Exam: Wednesday, December 11, 1:20-3:20 p.m. - Homework: This is an important part of the course.
 These are problems from the textbook listed beside each section.
 Practice is extremely important for your success in this class.
 You should try to work as many of the listed problems as possible before the next class period.
 Approximately 10 minutes at the beginning of class will be set aside for you to ask questions regarding the textbook homework assignments.
 It is extremely beneficial for you to have tried the problems in order to know which topics you are having difficulty with.
 Also note that the quiz questions (see below) will come directly from homework problems. - Quizzes: There will be several quizzes given throughout the semester.
 Most of the quizzes will be announced; however, be aware that there may be some unannounced quizzes.
 The quiz will be graded out of a possible 10 points.
 The quizzes will come directly from assigned practice homework.
-(The lowest quiz grade will be dropped.) - Grading: My grading scale is straightforward. - Quizzes: 12% (one quiz grade will be dropped) - Tests: 17% each - Final Exam: 20%
+(The lowest quiz grade will be dropped.) - Group work: Tuesdays are set aside to practice the material you have learned.
+You will be given a good portion of the class on Tuesday to complete the group work.
+The work not completed during class will be sent home to be completed by Friday and will be graded out of a possible 10 points - Grading: My grading scale is straightforward. - Quizzes/Group work: 20% (one quiz grade will be dropped) - Tests: 20% each (the lowest test grade may be replaced by the final exam grade if higher) - Final Exam: 20%

-The final letter grade will be determined by the following scale: A (93 and above), A- (90-92), B+ (87-89), B (83-86), B- (80-82), C+ (77-79), C (73-76), C- (70-72), D+ (67-69), D (60-66), F (below 60).
+The final letter grade will be determined by the following scale:

+A (93 and above), A- (90-92), B+ (87-89), B (83-86), B- (80-82), C+ (77-79), C (73-76),

+C- (70-72), D+ (67-69), D (60-66), F (below 60).